hashicorp/terraform-google-consul/modules/install-dnsmasq/README.md

 This script has been tested on the following operating systems:

 * Ubuntu 16.04
-* Amazon Linux

-There is a good chance it will work on other flavors of Debian, CentOS, and RHEL as well.
+There is a good chance it will work on other flavors of Debian as well.